george-asiedu/ELS-Server/security_best_practices_report.md

 **Remediation:** Login and signup now persist session IDs, access tokens carry that ID as `jti`, and authenticated requests check the active session.
 The fourth concurrent login removes the oldest session.
-Logout and password changes revoke sessions.
-The database schema now includes `AuthSession`.
+Logout and password changes revoke sessions. `AuthDevice` remembers browser IDs and triggers one alert for each new device after the first known device.
+The schema includes both tables.

 **Deployment:** Apply the schema before deploying.
 Existing JWTs lack `jti` and will be rejected after release, so users need to sign in again.